Are You Firing Your Internal Marketing Team in 2023? If So, What's Next?

 • When situations become complex and difficult, a team of in-house marketing managers may be limited in their ability to problem solve their way through challenges.

-• For the cost of hiring a single in-house marketing rep, you may get part-time help from a team that can view your marketing strategy from multiple lenses and frameworks.
+• For the cost of hiring a single in-house marketing rep, you may get part-time help from a marketing team that can view your internal marketing strategy from multiple lenses and frameworks.

 An outside perspective is almost always helpful in seeing the opportunities in spite of the challenges, all within a budget that is likely smaller than hiring an internal team to assist.